blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 # Painted Portal real-time Ray Tracing

 Playing around with real time raytracing and non-photorealistic rendering for the contest subission of the Computer Graphics course University of Groningen 2020.
 There were two categories for the competition: OpenGL realtime rendering, and ray tracing.
-Since this is a _ray tracer_ running in real time _with_ OpenGL, this is a submission for both contest categories.
+Since this is a _ray tracer_ running in real time _with_ OpenGL, this was a submission for both contest categories, and it won 1st place in the ray tracing category, and 2nd place in the OpenGL category.

 Made by s3301419 and s3324818.